wmadavis/wmadavis.github.io/content/teaching/globaleconomy.md

 weight: 4
 date: 2023-09-13
 author: "Matthew Alampay Davis"
-summary: "This international economics course is targeted towards non-economcis students.
-It will focus on current events and the increasing international interdependence of the world economy and will also include historical examples, data, and theoretical frameworks helpful for understanding international economics.
+summary: "This international economics course is targeted towards non-economics students, focusing on current events and the increasing international interdependence of the world economy.
 Topics incude: (i) why countries trade, what goods and services will be traded, how the gains from trade are distributed and the tools of commercial policy; (ii) the movement of labor and capital across borders; value of transnational countries and production processes across countries; (iii) international finance issues including exchange rates, balance of payments and open economy macroeconomic adjustment."
 showToc: false
 disableAnchoredHeadings: false